 Agents act as an extension of their clients.
 Making their clients happy is priority number one so, in addition to managing financial decisions, being a cheerleader is often part of the job.
 Fans root for their teams while agents root for their clients.

 Successful sports agents are most often lawyers with experience in contract law and the business side of sports.
-Though responsibilities of the job are wide spread, the crux of it comes down to negotiating the best financial deals for your clients.
+Though responsibilities of the job are widespread, the crux of it comes down to negotiating the best financial deals for your clients.
 Understanding the law, contracts and how to negotiate them is essential so earning your Juris Doctor will be of much use, especially if it has a sports-industry focus.
 A degree in sports management is also beneficial.
-You’ll be educated on the business side of sports including its financial structure, marketing and sports ethics.
-The North American Society for Sport Management has a consolidated list of colleges and universities offering Bachelor’s, Master’s and Doctoral sports management degrees.
+You’ll be educated on the business side of sports including its financial structure, marketing, and sports ethics.
+The North American Society for Sports Management has a consolidated list of colleges and universities offering Bachelor’s, Master’s and Doctoral sports management degrees.

 Internships or other positions working within the sports industry will help round out your resume.
 Working with teams, individual players or interning at an established sports agency will give you the credibility to sign your own clients in the future.

 Once you have the right education and experiences to begin selling yourself to clients you must get certified with the league(s) you wish to be involved with.
 The certification requirements vary by league but generally require potential agents to prove their knowledge of league policies, document their education history, establish liability insurance and pay a membership fee.
 You can review the full requirements and fill out an application by visiting the league-specific player’s associated websites.